Bug Resilience Program

 Participating projects: cURL; Jackson; LLVM

-Bug Bounty Study
+Bug Bounties and FOSS Study

-To this end, STF has contracted Dr. Ryan Ellis, Associate Professor of Communication Studies at Northeastern University, to write a report on the efficacy of bug bounty programs.
+To this end, STF contracted Dr. Ryan Ellis, Associate Professor of Communication Studies at Northeastern University, to write a report on the efficacy of bug bounty programs.
 Dr. Ellis specializes in communication law, infrastructure politics, and cybersecurity.
 He is the author of "Letters, Power Lines, and Other Dangerous Things" (MIT Press, 2020) and the co-editor of "Rewired: Cybersecurity Governance" (Wiley, 2019).

 Questions